jonaskahn/asktube/README.md

   - [ ] Skip using RAG for short videos
   - [ ] Chat prompts, chat messages by context limit
   - [ ] RAG: Implement Query Translation

 ---

-## 🤷🏽 Why does this project exist?

-- I’ve seen several GitHub repositories offering **AI-powered** summaries for YouTube videos, but none include **Q&A** functionality.
-- I want to implement a more comprehensive solution while also gaining experience with AI to build my own RAG application.

----